Steve973/maven-automatic-git-hook/README.md

 In the future, I might add the use of the Google java code formatter to this example.

-## Concerns, or, "What are you thinking?"
+## Concerns, or, "What are you thinking?
+Why would anyone want to use this?"
 You might say, "My favorite build tool has a plugin that will handle that!"
 You may be right, and that may be a better answer for you and for your team.
 There is no single and correct answer for a given concern or requirement.
 Sometimes, it may be easier or simpler